 |About Us News Resources Login Become a member Help Search|

-When at last all the guests had been escorted to their seats, the ruling family entered the hall, and the minstrel music turned to a royal fanfare.
+When at last all the guests had been escorted to their seats, the ruling family entered the hall, and the minstrel music became a royal fanfare.
 The room was lit almost as daylight by scores of candles and lanterns and the fire on the hearth, the highest of the windows cracked to allow the hall to breathe the cold sea air.
-The long tables were nearly groaning beneath a seafaring feast fit for any king.
+The long tables were set with a seafaring feast fit for any king.
 There were fish of every description, those with scales and those with shells, great tentacled beasts and, of course, their prize shark.
 There were cold dishes and hot ones, every description of bread imaginable, and what was meant to seem like an endless supply of wine.
 The smell of it all was glorious.

 When they had taken their places behind the table on the dais at the far end of the hall, Imrahil waited a moment for the music to crest, and then raised a hand for silence.
 He was obliged immediately.
 At the door, his master of ceremonies nodded that all was ready.

 His tribute was echoed with admirable enthusiasm by all present, and the musicians struck up their regal march once more.
-The impressive party of Elves entered from the corridor, the king first, flanked by Legolas and then their six retainers, each in perfect step.
+The impressive party of Elves entered from the corridor, the king first, flanked by Legolas and then their six retainers.
 Thranduil wore a magnificent tunic of fine grey wool and tooled brown suede with a great flowing mantle of the same, evocative of a beech forest in winter.
 It was a garment which would have been equally appropriate beneath a suit of parade armor.
-His hems gleamed with silver tracery, and his belt was studded with adamant.
 Both he and Legolas were crowned with sharp circlets of twisted silver leaves.
-At their heels came two startlingly large wolves which could rival for size even the great water hounds of Imrahil’s menagerie.
+At their heels came two startlingly large wolves which could rival even the great water hounds of Imrahil’s menagerie.

 “Long may it stand!” echoed the crowd.